frankframework/frank-manual/docs/source/operator/messageLog.rst

    .. image:: managingProcessedMessagesTheExampleAdapters.jpg

 #.
 Expand adapter "TestMessageLog" again, see below.
 You see a heading "Senders" and below it the sender named "TestMessageStoreSender".
 Next to this, you see an envelope.
-As indicated by the blue line, the envelope appears to the far right of the screen; in reality, the ends of the blue line are at the same height.
+As indicated by the red arrow (imagine it is a cue that pushes the envelope), the envelope appears to the far right of the screen.

    .. image:: managingProcessedMessageMessageLogEnvelope.jpg